The 9 Best Healthy Foods To Eat Everyday

 Leafy greens deliver an array of vitamins, minerals, and phytonutrients.
 Notably, dark leafy greens are known to be extraordinarily nutrient-dense and low in calories.

-But almost any vegetabe that is dark green in color will add value to your diet.
+But almost any vegetable that is dark green in color will add value to your diet.
 Dark leafy greens are a great source of fiber, vitamin A, vitamin C, antioxidants, folate, vitamin K, magnesium, calcium, iron, and potassium.

 The tiny garlic makes good taste amazing and has numerous health benefits.
 The medicinal and healing properties of garlic have been well documented through centuries.